cleanlab/cleanlab-studio/README.md

 cleanlab dataset upload --modality text [dataset]
 ```

-If you have a dataset with columns where this package isn't able to correctly guess the data/feature types, see the [reference](#reference) on dataset schemas.
+If you have a dataset with columns where this package isn't able to correctly infer the data/feature types, see the [reference](#reference) on dataset schemas.

 #### Upload a tabular dataset